Plazarama/plazarama.github.io/_posts/2015-10-20-environment-setup.md

 We need a folder for MongoDB to save our data, as our is going to be for testing and development pourposes we can create it on: **C:/data/db** (just create the two folders in C:/).

+Now let's turn on our MongoDB server typing in the bash **mongod**.
+Anytime we want to access the database we have to write this in a console and let the window open, if not we will close the session and we couldn't access to the DB.
+So, now open a new bash window and type: **mongo**.
+We're now inside the db, working in the Test database.
+For creating one new write **use newtestdb**, and now we are working in the new db.